gohugoio/hugo/content/content-management/organization.md

 In Hugo, your content should be organized in a manner that reflects the rendered website.

-While Hugo supports content nested at any level, the top levels (i.e. `content/<directories>*`) are special in Hugo and considered the content [sections][section].
+While Hugo supports content nested at any level, the top levels (i.e. `content/<DIRECTORIES>`) are special in Hugo and are considered the content [sections][].
 Without any additional configuration, the following will just work:

 ```
 .